Thameens Films

 Thameens Films is an Indian film production company based in Chennai, Tamil Nadu.
-It was founded in early 2000 by Shibu Thameens, who is also runs Thameens Maax Theatre and Thameens Release for distribution of Tamil and Malayalam.
+It was founded in early 2000 by Shibu Thameens, who also runs Thameens Maax Theatre and Thameens Release for distribution of Tamil and Malayalam.
 They have distributed around 101 films in different languages across regions.

 In 2015, Shibu ventured into film production, under Thameens Films, with Puli.